seanbutler/Morris/README.md

 - [ ] File system access constrained to reading and writing local sub dirs only

 ### Finite State Machines
 - [ ] Many Complex Algorithms are easily described as FSMs
 - [ ] Machines and States are first class objects

 ### With Bells On (via SFML)
 - [ ] Integrated Physics and Collision Lib
 - [ ] Integrated Graphics and Multimedia IO Library
 - [ ] Integrated High and Low Level Networking Library

 ## Why?

 There was a time when if you wanted to make a game Borland Turbo Pascal was a good way to do it.
 The language was high level enough that you could focus on the goals.
 The graphics and so on were integrated with a BGI and/or the VGA was well understood enough to be a stable target.

 ![Turbo Pascal Image](https://upload.wikimedia.org/wikipedia/commons/d/df/Turbo_Pascal_7.0_Scrren.png)

 Image By Lưu Nguyễn Thiện Hậu - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=75160140

-Later Blitz basic and similar high level game Basics were fast and funky especially for writing games on Amigas.
+Later Blitz basic and similar compiled game Basics were fast and funky especially for writing games on Amigas.
 Which all the cool kids had.

 ![Blitz BASIC Logo](https://upload.wikimedia.org/wikipedia/en/6/65/BlitzBasicLogo.gif)